 Humans are radically more successful than other animals, in some sense.
 This is taken as reason to expect that small modifications to brain design (for instance whatever evolution did between the similar brains of chimps and humans) can produce outsized gains in some form of mental performance, and thus that AI researchers may see similar astonishing progress near human-level AI.

 However without defining or quantifying the mental skills of any relevant animals, it is unclear a) whether individual intelligence in particular accounts for humans’ success (rather than e.g. ability to accrue culture and technology), b) whether the gap in capabilities between chimps and humans is larger than expected (maybe chimps are also astonishingly smarter than smaller mammals), or c) whether the success stems from something that evolution was ‘intentionally’ progressing on.
 These things are all relevant to the strength of an argument for AI ‘fast take-off’ based on human success over chimps (see here).

-Review explanations for humans’ radical success over apes
+Review explanations for humans’ radical success over apes (in progress)

 Investigate what is known about the likely causes of human success, relative to that of other similar animals.
 In particular, we are interested in how likely improvement in individual cognitive ability is to account for this (as opposed to say communication and group memory abilities).